 Do you feel that your current job descriptions are a bit tired – a long list of tasks or just don’t reflect your brand?
 Then we’ve put together some simple tips to give them a refresh and included an example job description to get you started.

-If you start with the question “What does success look like?” it stops you from listing all the things you think a candidate needs to get the job done.
+If you start with the question “What does success look like?” it stops you from listing tasks.
+Here are some examples:

 There will be something special about your organisation that you can shout about in your job descriptions.
 It might be your relaxed culture, your approach to flexible working, your family-friendly policies, or perhaps career development opportunities.

-Language really matter.
+Language really matters.
 So, be careful about the language you use on your job descriptions – it could be putting off the best person for the job from applying!

 Think of writing job descriptions as a marketing exercise rather than an HR process.
 Get creative about how you could bring the job to life using for example social media, video, interviews, graphics etc. You could even ask your marketing team to help!

 Galileo a Summer Camp provider uses video to engage with prospective candidates.
 It could be a few minutes from the hiring manager or someone in the team who already does the job talking about what a typical day looks like.